blp-workshop/blp_task2/README.md

 - **16 October 2023:** Camera-ready due
 - **8 December 2023:** Workshop co-located with EMNLP-2023 (Singapore)

+## Proceedings

+### Instructions to Prepare Your Shared Task Paper
+The title of paper should be in the following format: **< Team Name > at BLP-2023 Task 2: < Descriptive title of your paper >**

+For example, team **AlphaX** would their title as follows: **AlphaX at BLP-2023 Task 2: Transformer Models for Sentiment Analysis**

+- **The shared task papers may consist of up to four (4) pages of content.**

+**Templates:** The Shared tasks papers must follow the EMNLP 2023 two-column format, using the supplied [official templates](https://2023.emnlp.org/calls/style-and-formatting/).
+The templates can be downloaded in style files and formatting.
+Please do not modify these style files, nor should you use templates designed for other conferences.
+Submissions that do not conform to the required styles, including paper size, margin width, and font size restrictions, will be rejected without review.
+Verification to guarantee conformance to publication standards, we will be using the [ACL pubcheck tool](https://github.com/acl-org/aclpubcheck).
+The PDFs of camera-ready papers must be run through this tool prior to their final submission, and we recommend its use also at submission time.

+Submissions are open to only for the teams are submitted their systems during the evaluation phase and listed in the leaderboard.
+The working notes are to be submitted anonymously.
+For the anonymity, double-blind submission and reproducibility criteria please follow the [EMNLP 2023 instructions](https://2023.emnlp.org/calls/main_conference_papers/).
 ## Recent Updates
+* __[21/08/2023]__  Leaderboard announced
+* __[18/08/2023]__  Competition snds
+* __[15/08/2023]__  Evaluation phase starts
+* __[15/08/2023]__  Test data released for evaluation phase
+* __[13/07/2023]__  Development phase starts
 * __[13/07/2023]__  Training and dev data released

 ## Contents of the Directory